 - Participants will increase their involvement in the community including: gain employment, attend school, volunteer, and experience improved relationships with family and friends

-The Vermont Center for Independent Living (VCIL) has begun the planning process to form a peer-directed cooperative that will provide 24 hour a day access to care for people who use personal attendant services and live in the Burlington, Vermont area.
+The Vermont Center for Independent Living (VCIL) received an Innovation Grant from the NRCPDS to form a peer-directed cooperative to provide 24 hour a day access to care for people who use personal attendant services and live in the Burlington, Vermont area.
 Members who join the Cooperative will live in proximity to one another and pool their “Choices for Care” or other funding to achieve personal care services that help them live more independently as active members of their families and community and valued employees.
 VCIL and its partners and peers have joined together to identify and create a model that leads to success and full peer participation in the delivery and quality of services.

 Cooperative members will hire and train personal care attendants.
 The PCAs will be paid a livable wage and benefits to help professionalize PCA work.
 It is expected that some of the people recruited as PCAs may also be people with disabilities.